mhuangw1/mhuangw1.github.io/README.md

 # AI Game

-For this class, one of the assignments was to have AI generate content based of the answers to a series of 10 questions.
+For this class, one of the assignments was to have AI generate content based off the answers to a series of 10 questions.
 In doing this, I ended up with an AI generated video game (although it's not very good).
 You can view it [here](future_protocol_game_expanded_fixed.html).